Algoryx/click-mirror/agxClick/README.md

 - Finding any Robot in the Brick scene
 - Sending and receiving robot signals over click messages

-In addition, if you want to transfer object pose data, you can declare a clickobjects list, see [ClickScene.yml](testdata/ClickScene.yml] for an example.
+In addition, if you want to transfer object pose data for non-robots, you can declare robots and extra components in a clickobjects list, see [ClickScene.yml](testdata/ClickScene.yml] for an example.

+## Implementation details

+ClickApplication has three major parts